algosup/2024-2025-project-5-bubble-intermarche-team-3/Document/TechnicalSpecifications/technicalSpecifications.md

 During this project, we will use:

-- [Bubble](https://bubble.io/home/): Bubble is a site making tool and a PaaS developed by Bubble Group.
+- [Bubble](https://bubble.io/home/): Bubble is a web interface making tool and a PaaS developed by Bubble Group that allows users to create their web application while using building block.
 It can be used by people with limited or no programming experience to make pages.

 - Bubble plugins:
   - Barcode scanner: A barcode scanner that will allow you to scan from any camera on your device!
 You can choose the camera from a list enumerated from your device and use that to scan barcodes, or choose 'Front' or 'Back' and allow the plugin to find the correct camera.